 Standard 2.1

-VET students have access to clear and accurate information, including to make informed decisions about the training product and the RTO, and are made aware of changes that affect them.
+VET students have access to clear and accurate information concerning the organisation, the relevant training product, and students are made aware of any changes that may affect them.

 Performance Indicator

-(b)how it identifies the information that is needed by VET students prior to enrolment and how that information is communicated
+- how it identifies which information VET students require prior to their enrolment and how that information is communicated to VET students prior to their enrolment;

-(i) the training product code and title, duration, mode(s) of delivery, location, commencement dates, scheduling, any requirements to commence or complete the training product including assessment requirements, whether any licencing or occupational licence requirements apply, and details of any third party arrangements
+- the training product code and title, duration, modes of delivery, training delivery, location, training commencement dates, scheduling, any requirements to commence or complete the training product including assessment requirements, whether any licencing or occupational licence requirements apply, and details of any third party arrangements that apply to the delivery of the training;

-(ii) the training support services and wellbeing support services that are available and how to access them
+- the training support services and wellbeing support services that are available to the VET student, and how the student can access those services;

-(iii) any fees and costs payable by the VET student, including payment terms and conditions, refund policies and the availability of any relevant government training entitlements and subsidy arrangements
+- all fees, costs and charges associated with the provision of the training product which VET students may incur, including payment terms and conditions, any applicable refund policies and the availability of any relevant government training entitlements and subsidies;

 Intent of Standard 2.1